emewhd1016991/notes/README.md

 - "Always prefer readability over writability" - Jason Fried

 These principles serve as a daily reminder to prioritize clear thinking and effective communication in our code, which ultimately leads to better software quality and developer productivity.

+# 2024-02-19
+- "Today's programming wisdom is to remember that code readability and maintainability are as crucial as functionality.
+Write clean, self-explanatory code that others (and your future self) can easily understand and modify.
+Invest time in modularizing your work, using descriptive variable names, and adding comments where necessary.
+Also, embrace the power of testing to ensure your code works as expected and remains reliable over time.
+Lastly, stay open to learning new technologies and best practices, for programming is an ever-evolving field."